FEAScript/FEAScript-core/CONTRIBUTING.md

 6. **Branching & Workflow:**
    To contribute a new feature or fix:

-   - Do not commit directly to `main` or `dev`.
+   - Do not commit directly to `main`.
-   - Instead, start your work in a feature branch based on the `dev` branch.
+   - Instead, create a short‑lived branch:

-   **If you are not a member of the repository (e.g., an external contributor), you must first [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo).** Make your changes in your fork, then submit a Pull Request from your fork's feature branch into the `dev` branch.
+     - `feature/<topic>` for new functionality
+     - `fix/<issue>` for bug fixes

+   External contributors:

+   1. Fork the repo.
+   2. Branch from `main` in your fork.
+   3. Push and open a PR from your fork’s branch into `main`.

 7. **Local Testing:**
    Before submitting a pull request, test your modifications by running the FEAScript library from a local directory.
 For example, you can load the library in your HTML file as follows: